jgraham909/revmgo/README.md

 ### Embedding the controller

-In any controller you want to have mongo connectivity you must include the MgoController.
+In any controller you want to have mongo connectivity you must include the MongoController.
 If all routes need database then you should likely implement the controller embedding as a base controller for your project and then embed that your application specific controller.

-Add the following import line in source files that will embed MgoController.
-Note that we alias the import to 'm' since both the controller source file and the MgoController have package 'controllers'.
+Add the following import line in source files that will embed MongoController.
+Note that we alias the import to 'm' since both the controller source file and the MongoController have package 'controllers'.

     m "github.com/jgraham909/revmgo/app/controllers"

-Embed the MgoController on your custom controller;
+Embed the MongoController on your custom controller;

     type Application struct {
-  		m.MgoController
+  		m.MongoController
   		// Other fields
   	}

-Your controller will now have a MSession variable of type *mgo.Session.
+Your controller will now have a MongoSession variable of type *mgo.Session.
 Use this to query your mongo datastore.

 ### See Also